 SQL Server in Azure

-If you deploy SQL Server on other cloud solution or platforms, check with the cloud solution provider about their specific policies that govern production or commercial support.
+If you deploy SQL Server on other cloud solutions or platforms, check with the cloud solution provider about their specific policies that govern production or commercial support.

 Product life cycle